 tl;dr I got sick of being punished for being toxic in League but also seeing everyone be toxic towards me with no repercussions.
 So I figured out how to cheat Lyte’s cute little filter system

 Riot’s really secretive about this system, and when you take it apart, it’s easy to see why.
 The biggest thing Riot hides, because of the obvious implications, is that the Instant Feedback System is **FULLY AUTOMATED**.
 While that may seem obvious, I do mean fully.
 There’s literally zero human oversight during normal operation.
-It was specifically designed to remove humans from the equation as much as possible; whether that’s for reasons of avoiding bias or cost saving is up to the imagination.
-My cynical ass is leaning towards the latter.
+It was specifically designed to remove humans from the equation as much as possible; whether that’s for reasons of avoiding bias or cost savings is up to the imagination.

 Riot doesn’t say much about the system, but there are some major points that are frequently brought up, especially in press releases for it in various regions.
 In no particular order, they are: [Sources coming soon]